Best Day Trips and Weekend Getaways From Seville Spain

-Ah, who would ever want to leave sunny Sevilla?
+Who would ever want to leave sunny Sevilla?
 I know you're thinking that.
 It's hard to tear oneself away from such a sultry city filled to the brim with stunning UNESCO sites, museums, and adorable cobbled neighborhoods.
-If you're visiting Seville, click here for my guide to spending a perfect 3 days there.

 But Seville's location makes it a perfect base for day trips and road tripping.
 And Andalucia's idyllic white pueblos beckon, rather insistently.
 So eventually, I ventured forth to explore what Andalusia had to offer.
 And it was amazing, one of my favorite geographical cures to date.